phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 #### Verify

-Verifcation confirms Animal Subject 99T1 and 99T2 with End Data preceding Start Date.
+Verification confirms Animal Subject 99T1 and 99T2 with End Data preceding Start Date.
 Note how when the start date is a string it also flags AnimalSubject 99T10 as a violator.
 The SPARQL statement is very similar to the query used in the SHACL-SPARQL constraint.

 <pre class='sparql'>
   # RC4 : Verify :